 A chain of barrier islands off the coast of North Carolina, the Outer Banks boasts many cute and charming towns to visit.
 Often ensconced in natural scenery and shrouded in maritime history, these tiny towns are treasure troves of alluring and adorable attractions.

-Each village offers unique delights ready for you to discover—climb spiral staircases of iconic OBX lighthouses for sweeping seaside scenery; browse locally owned beach boutiques and wander quaint wooden boardwalks; sort through soft sands for seashells on a sunny shore.
+Each of these cute Outer Banks towns offers unique delights ready for you to discover—climb spiral staircases of iconic OBX lighthouses for sweeping seaside scenery; browse locally owned beach boutiques and wander quaint wooden boardwalks; sort through soft sands for seashells on a sunny shore.

 Cute Outer Banks Towns to Visit

 The tiny town of Duck is easy and enjoyable to explore.
 It offers a casual coastal vibe that encourages a slowed down relaxation of all who step foot there.
-It’s surrounded by ancient live oaks, sunny shores, and sparkling waters.
+Ancient live oaks, sunny shores, and sparkling waters surround it.

 Scarborough Faire is the shopping hotspot for unique boutiques.
-With meandering walkways and tiny wooden bridges, the hand-painted signs direct you towards artisan craft shops, galleries, book stores, BBQ joints, and gourmet grocers.
+With meandering walkways and tiny wooden bridges, the hand-painted signs direct you toward artisan craft shops, galleries, bookstores, BBQ joints, and gourmet grocers.
 If you prefer wheels to wanders, rent a bike from Duck Cycle and ride leisurely through the paved paths.

 Named for its abundant waterfowl, what’s cuter than ducks quacking around town?
 The Duck Boardwalk runs along the sound for one mile, providing scenic views as far as the eye can see.
 You will also see plenty of people opting for some wet and wild fun in the sun, with an array of options like kayaking, canoeing, surfing, paddleboarding, sailing, and fishing.
 It’s also a delight to just spend hours combing the coast for striking shells.